Habibi (graphic novel): Plot summary

 Habibi takes place in the present day, albeit in a fictional "Orientalist landscape" named Wanatolia.
 The story begins with Dodola, a nine-year old girl who is sold into marriage by her poverty-stricken parents.
-Her husband rapes her on their wedding night.
+Her husband, a much older man, rapes her on her wedding night, but vaguely pities her for being "just a child".
 He teaches her how to read and write, which allows Dodola to understand and find appreciation for the Qur'an.
 However, one day, their home is broken into by thieves who murder Dodola's husband and kidnap her to be sold as a slave.
-During this captured period, Dodola witnesses the thieves preparing to kill a young boy - who she saves by claiming him to be her brother despite their evident ethnic differences.
+During this captured period, Dodola witnesses the thieves preparing to kill a young African boy - who she saves by claiming him to be her brother despite their evident ethnic differences.
+She begins to call the boy "Zam".

-This child is the character known to be Zam.
-Prior to being sold into the slave market, Dodola and Zam escape from their captors and find refuge within an abandoned boat in the desert.
-However, in order to survive and earn money towards food and clothing, Dodola scavenges the desert and prostitutes herself to passing travelers, which eventually earns her the title of “phantom courtesan of the desert”.
-As Zam grows older, he becomes increasingly reluctant to stay hidden within the boat until one day he decides to follow Dodola.
-Zam witnesses Dodola being raped by a passing traveler and Zam is beset by guilt.
-In an attempt to contribute, Zam goes off to search for water at a reservoir.
+Before they can be sold, Dodola and Zam escape from their captors and find refuge within an abandoned boat in the desert.
+However, in order to survive and earn money towards food and clothing, Dodola scavenges the desert and prostitutes herself to passing travelers who will in exchange give her goods with which to live, which eventually earns her the title of “phantom courtesan of the desert”, with many supernatural myths about her presence.
+In an attempt to contribute, Zam goes off to search for water at a reservoir, but witnesses Dodola being raped by one of the customers before she can leave, which traumatizes him.
+He does not reveal what he saw to her, and being somewhat attracted to her, he feels guilty over that attraction.

-Dodola, however, is found alone in the boat by a group of men who kidnap her for the Sultan of Wanatolia's harem.
+While Zam is out searching for water, Dodola is found alone in the boat by a group of men who kidnap her for the Sultan of Wanatolia's harem.
 The Sultan, aware of her reputation and allure, makes a deal with Dodola claiming that he would grant her one wish if she is able to please him for seventy nights - otherwise, he would execute her.
 Dodola takes upon the conditions of the agreement and is bound to sexual servitude for seventy nights.
 However, on the very last night, the Sultan claims that he is not pleased by her and imprisons Dodola.

-Throughout this episode, Zam is stuck in desert and is confronted with starvation and thirst.
-In an attempt to retrieve some water, Zam journeys back to the reservoir where he is assaulted by the tradesmen.
+While Dodola manages to manipulate the Sultan into letting her out of prison, Zam, in the reservoir still attempting to find water, is attacked.
 Zam befriends a eunuch in the nearby village and begins to undertake random tasks and jobs in order to survive.
-He eventually becomes a eunuch for the Sultan's court where he is finally reunited with Dodola.
-They escape from the Sultan's palace and attempt to find another place for refuge.
+He becomes a eunuch for the Sultan's court, taking on a more female persona and having his first relationship with a fellow eunuch (which he breaks off after learning she is a prostitute due to his trauma).
+When he finally goes to the Sultan's palace, he manages to see Dodola again, and her manipulations wear thin and she is to be executed, but Zam rescues her and they escape.